smart-edge-open/specs/openness_releasenotes-o.md

 - collectd Cache telemetry using RDT does not work when RMD is enabled because of resource conflict.
 Workaround is to disable collectd RDT plugin when using RMD - this by default is implemented globally.
 With this workaround customers will be able to allocate the Cache but not use Cache related telemetry.
 In case where RMD is not being enabled customers who desire RDT telemetry can re-enable collectd RDT.

 ## OpenNESS - 20.12
-- cAdvisor CPU utilization of Edge Node is high and could cause a delay to get an interactive SSH session.
+- CAdvisor CPU utilization of Edge Node is high and could cause a delay to get an interactive SSH session.
 A work around is to remove CAdvisor if not needed using `helm uninstall cadvisor -n telemetry`

 # Release Content